SwiftGL/swiftgl.github.io/learn/01-opengl.md

 {% endhighlight %}

 **Primitive types**<br/>
 Note that when working in OpenGL it is advised to use the primitive types defined by OpenGL.
-Instead of writing Float we use GLfloat; the same holds for Int32, UInt32, Int8, Bool, etc. OpenGL defines the memory-layout of their GL primitives in a cross-platform manner since some operating systems may have different memory-layouts for their primitive types.
+Instead of writing `Float` we use `GLfloat`; the same holds for `Int32`, `UInt32`, `Int8`, `Bool`, etc. OpenGL defines the memory-layout of their GL primitives in a cross-platform manner since some operating systems may have different memory-layouts for their primitive types.
 Using OpenGL's primitive types helps to ensure that your application works on multiple platforms.
 {: .alert .alert-info}

 Whenever we want to use OpenGL objects it generally looks something like this: